Two types of cyberattack pain: Yours and your attackers'

 The goal is to build a defense system that will cause your adversaries to start over with new tools and processes in order to circumvent your controls.
 You want to make their planned attack so difficult and expensive that they would likely give up.

-At SEI, our cybersecurity professionals work at the top as well as the bottom of the pyramid.
-That means they defend against all threats—from simple hash values and IP addresses to the attackers’ tactics, techniques and procedures, or TTPs.
+It's important to work at the top as well as the bottom of the pyramid.
+That means defending against all threats — from simple hash values and IP addresses to the attackers’ tactics, techniques and procedures, or TTPs.
 Defending against TTPs requires the capability to zero in on attackers’ behaviors, not just the tools they use.
 That’s why small wins at the top of the pyramid contribute greatly to the overall defense against a prevailing threat, while large victories toward the bottom, although positive, typically lack resilience.

 An SOC team that is skilled enough to cut off an attack at the TTP level will likely force the crooks to change their playbook, learn new behaviors, and yes, spend more money.
 The return on investment often becomes too great, and they are likely to abort the mission.